urbanjost/M_intrinsics/README.md

 ## DOCUMENTATION FORMATS  ![docs](docs/images/docs.gif)

-The documents are maintained as Kramdown markdown files to be compatible with the fortran-lang.org site.
+The documents are maintained as Myst markdown files to be compatible with the fortran-lang.org site.

 Using pandoc(1) they are then converted to flat-text files which are